Chart Color Schemes

 The educational profile of Beaconsfield - Officer exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational qualifications in Beaconsfield indicate that 28.1% of residents aged 15 and above hold university degrees, compared to Greater Melbourne's 37.0%.
+Educational qualifications in Beaconsfield show that 28.1% of residents aged 15 and over hold university degrees, compared to Greater Melbourne's 37.0%.
 Bachelor degrees are the most common at 18.2%, followed by postgraduate qualifications at 7.1% and graduate diplomas at 2.8%.
-Vocational credentials are also prominent, with 37.8% of residents aged 15 and above holding them, including advanced diplomas (14.1%) and certificates (23.7%).
+Vocational credentials are also prevalent, with 37.8% of residents holding such qualifications – advanced diplomas at 14.1% and certificates at 23.7%.
 Educational participation is high, with 32.2% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education